LI Gets $8.1M for Youth Employment Program

-To be eligible for the program, youth must be between the ages of 14 and 20 and have a household income below 200 percent of the federal poverty level, which varies by household size and, for example, is $53,300 for a family of three.
+To be eligible for the program, applicants must be between the ages of 14 and 20 and have a household income below 200 percent of the federal poverty level, which varies by household size.

 “Employment opportunities are necessary for youth during the transition into adulthood,” said New York State Office of Children and Family Services Commissioner Dr. DaMia Harris-Madden.
 “By introducing youth into the workplace, we are also providing them with the soft skills that 90% or more of employers report they need.
 New York State’s commitment to preparing teens and young adults for the workforce will yield great returns – charting a path toward future generations’ eventual economic self-sufficiency.”